How to prepare SketchUp model for DL-Light calculation?

 work on model geometry normally.

-for previously active extension are hidden.
-Then the interface and results for
+results for previously active extension are hidden.
+Then the interface and

-newly selected extension are shown.
-The results for deactivated extension are not
+results for newly selected extension are shown.
+The results for deactivated

 When a new model is created or an existing model is opened, no extension